How can I enable editing on a QTableView in PySide6?

 return str(value)

-That's it, you should now have a properly editable table view.
+That's it, you should now have a properly editable QTableView in PySide6.

-Below are some complete working examples for list, NumPy, and Pandas, with PySide6.
+Below are complete working examples for list, NumPy, and Pandas data sources with PySide6.
+You can copy and run these directly to see editable table views in action.

-The following examples use a nested list of lists as a data source:
+The following example uses a nested Python list of lists as a data source for an editable QTableView with QAbstractTableModel:

 python